liamchampton/go-cli-gpt/README.md

 - Azure account
 - GPT Model deployed in Azure OpenAI
 - DALLE model deployed in Azure OpenAI
+- Local model for Ollama installed (for local/offline use only)

 ## Getting started